Empirical Wealth Management

 Empirical Wealth Management Client Types and Minimum Account Sizes

-Empirical Wealth Management primarily works with individuals, with a near even split between high-net-worth and non-high-net-worth individuals.
+Empirical Wealth Management primarily works with individuals, with a nearly even split between high-net-worth and non-high-net-worth individuals.
 It also provides services to a few charitable organizations, corporations, government entities, retirement plans and pooled investment vehicles.

 To become a client of this firm, you'll need at least $1 million in investable assets.
 The firm reserves the right to waive this requirement, though.